Arman001/CNN_Encrypted/README.md

 # CNN Encrypted
-This code from my work on **Privacy Preserving Malicious Nework Traffic Detection Using Fully Homomorphic CNN** for my MS Thesis.
+This is code from my work on **Privacy Preserving Malicious Nework Traffic Detection Using Fully Homomorphic CNN** for my MS Thesis.
 It was a great struggle because there is not much information availale about componets used in an Encrypted model and also in this work need for preparing a new version according to thesis work arised.
 This is not very organized code and I will keep working to improve this code in much easy to understand form along with other necessary documents additions.